 Self-scheduling is quickly moving from a convenience to a necessity.
 Patients are used to booking hotel rooms, flights, and spa appointments online.
 They are expecting the same self-service from their healthcare providers.

 It takes 24 days, on average, to get a first-time appointment with a physician.
 It takes 8.1 minutes to schedule on the phone with calls transferred 63% of the time (Accenture, Insight driven health: why first impressions matter, 2018).
 So, it is no surprise that three out of four patients view self-scheduling as important.

 Several studies have been done by academic health systems on self-scheduling.
 They have similar findings.
 Self-scheduling is easier for patients.
 It even reduces no-shows and cancellations.

 Mayo Clinic research by North et al studied 1,099 patients who self-scheduled appointments over one year.
-Self-scheduled appointments had fewer no-shows, cancellations, and reschedulings than those scheduled by staff.
+Self-scheduled appointments with walk in clinic, hospitals, and health centers had fewer no-shows, cancellations, and reschedulings than those scheduled by staff.

 Additionally, 29.5% of the self-scheduled appointments occured after hours.
 Staff would not have been able to schedule them.
 Many of these appointments would never have been made.

 Partners HealthCare studied self-scheduling across 17 primary care sites.
 Self-scheduling was found to be more convenient than usual scheduling.